VitorGreff/hue/README.md

 ## HSV Conversion

 This project aims to alter the hue of given images between an also given interval.
-This interval is calculated but the difference between "m" and "x" parameters.
+This interval is calculated by the difference between "m" and "x" parameters.

 It is important to notice that, as we are using cv2 library, the hue is represented with 180 degrees (0 -> 179), with that said, we do need to make the right adaptations to work with this representation.